LeaVerou/htest/docs/run/html/README.md

+---
+nav: Browser (HTML reftests)
+---

-# Running tests in the browser
+# Running tests in the browser (as HTML reftests)

+These tests provide a UI very similar to [HTML-first reftests](../../define/html/), and can be useful for providing a unified front if your testsuite includes both.

 ## Running JS-first tests in the browser